Kellys Bush Park: Kelly's Bush

 Kelly's Bush derives its name from Mr Thomas H. Kelly who owned over 19 acre of land on the foreshore of Hunter's Hill (stretching from Woolwich Road south to the Parramatta River).
 This area was bounded by the Parramatta River, Woolwich Road, Nelson Parade and Alfred Street.
 He established the Smelting Company on 19 acre of waterfront land in 1892, with the adjoining seventeen acres of bush to the north designed to act as a buffer to the residential areas and zoned "open space".
-The Smelting Company allowed public access to the foreshore for recreation, through all areas except the actual works area.
+The smelting company allowed public access to the foreshore for recreation, through all areas except the actual works area.
 The condition of the surrounding bush fluctuated, depending on the amount of timber being used to fire the smelters.

 Almost 7 acre of the "open space" became known as Weil Park when it was purchased in 1956 by Hunter's Hill Council and the Cumberland County Council.
 The bush was cleared and a grassed oval created for sporting activities.
 In 1966 the Town Clerk wrote to the State Planning Authority stating: "There is insufficient area in the land held and known as Weil Park and Council feels that it is important to the interest of posterity that additional "open space" area should be acquired whilst the opportunity exists".

-In 1967 the Smelting Company works moved to Alexandria and A. V. Jennings took a two-year option to purchase the 12 acre site.
+In 1967 the Smelting Company works moved to Alexandria and AVJennings took a two-year option to purchase the 12 acre site.
 They applied to Council seeking suspension of the County of Cumberland Planning Scheme Ordinance to enable the development of 147 home units, including three buildings of eight-storeys high.
 Council was opposed to the application and renewed its bid for State acquisition of the entire area as open space, however the State Planning Authority rejected the proposal.
 Jennings subsequently submitted a series of modified applications.
 The Hunters Hill Trust strongly condemned the Jennings development.

 The SPA then arranged to buy from Jennings 5.6 acre of sloping waterfront bush and abandoned industrial reserve for a "foreshore reserve".
 In 1969 the Council agreed in principle to a suspension of the existing zoning to permit the development of 56 townhouses (without any public consultation).
 This was subsequently reduced to 25 single dwelling allotments.